ember-engines/ember-engines.com/tests/dummy/app/templates/docs/testing-acceptance.md

 ## Testing Standalone Engine

-The first step is mounting the engine on the dummy app router:
+The first step is mounting the engine on the dummy app:

 ```js
 // admin-engine/tests/dummy/app/router.js